section-engineering-education/engineering-education/content/articles/transaction-management-in database/index.md.md

 ### Transaction management in database
 ### Introduction
-A Transaction is a unit of work performed against a database.
-They are units of work accomplished in a logical order, whether manually by the end-user or automatically by an application.

-A transaction will comprise one or more changes to the database.
-For example, creating, updating, or deleting a record from a table.
-It is important to control these transactions to ensure the integrity of data and handle database errors.
-We can group  SQL queries and execute them together as part of a single transaction.
+A transaction is a logical unit of work performed on a database.
+They are logically ordered units of work completed by the end-user or an application.
+A transaction is made up of one or more database modifications.
+Creating, updating, or deleting a record from a table, for example.
+To preserve data integrity and address database issues, it's critical to keep track of these transactions.
+We can bundle SQL queries together and run them as a single transaction

 ### Prerequisities
 Before learning this tutorial you need to have basics in SQL(structured query language) and understand how to create a database which we will be working from and performing our transactions against.